Engin-Boot/capture-behavior-of-a-visit-counter-ektasaini/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given A calender synced sensor that differentiates between patient-card and non-patient-card When There is an entry, sensor identifies the type of card Then Increments the patient-card enteries on that particular day
+  Given A calender synced sensor that differentiates between patient-card and non-patient-card When There is an entry, sensor identifies the type of card Then Increments the patient-card enteries of that particular day

 Scenario: Compute parking slots to reserve for visiting specialists